-Authorities arrest 2 more in UK’s gruesome truck deaths case
+4th suspect arrested as UK truck deaths case probe deepens

-LONDON (AP) — British police arrested two more suspects Friday in connection with the deaths of 39 people found in the back of a container truck in southeastern England as the investigation into one of the country’s worst human smuggling cases geared up.
+LONDON (AP) — A fourth person was arrested in connection with the deaths of 39 people found in the back of a container truck in southeastern England, British police said Friday as the investigation into one of the country’s worst human smuggling cases geared up.

-Police said the man and the woman, both 38 and from Warrington, a town in northwestern England, were arrested on suspicion of manslaughter and conspiracy to traffic people.
+Police said a 48-year-old man from Northern Ireland was arrested Friday at England’s Stansted Airport on suspicion of manslaughter and conspiracy to traffic people.
+The arrest came after police arrested a man and a woman, both 38 and from northwestern England, earlier Friday on the same charges.
 The 25-year-old driver of the truck remains in custody on suspicion of murder.

-The new arrests came as police began the grim process of conducting post-mortem examinations of the dead.
-The remains of 11 people from the truck were transported by ambulance from the Port of Tilbury to a mortuary under police escort on Thursday, and the post-mortems were to begin Friday.

 Essex Police said 31 men and eight women were found dead in the truck early Wednesday at an industrial park in Grays, a town 25 miles (40 kilometers) east of London.

-Although U.K. police said they believed the dead were Chinese citizens, Chinese officials told reporters in Beijing that the nationalities and identities of the victims had not yet been confirmed.
+Although U.K. police said they believed the dead were Chinese citizens, they acknowledged Friday this was a “developing picture.”

+China said it could not yet confirm the victims’ nationalities or identities.

+The Vietnamese Embassy in London said Friday that it contacted police about a missing woman feared to be one of the dead.
+An embassy spokesman said it was contacted by a family in Vietnam who says their daughter had been missing since the truck was found.

 Chinese Foreign Ministry spokeswoman Hua Chunying said China was working in cooperation with local authorities.